 Retainers and Retention

 Whether you choose traditional metal braces, ceramic braces, or Invisalign®, you will require retainers and retention when your orthodontic treatment is complete.
 Retention is an extremely important aspect of treatment, and is crucial if you want to preserve your investment.
-At Smile Orthodontics, our doctors recommend lifetime retainer wear; and we offer several types of retainers for this purpose.
+At Suffolk Braces, our doctors recommend lifetime retainer wear; and we offer several types of retainers for this purpose.
 It is important to closely follow the guidelines given by your doctor so you can enjoy your beautiful new smile for years to come.

 Following Your Orthodontic Treatment